metropolitan24/Sharp7Simplified/README.md

 # Sharp7Simplified
-A lightweight wrapper for fbaressi's Sharp7 (Snap7 implementation) to facilitate basic PLC reading/writing for debugging and simple controls.
+A work in progress lightweight wrapper for fbaressi's Sharp7 (Snap7 implementation) to facilitate basic PLC reading/writing for debugging and simple controls.